odedlaz/oded.blog/source/_posts/hexo-performance-optimizations.md

 ## Further work

+### Remove unused CSS

-- I tried to run [uncss](https://github.com/giakki/uncss) to remove unused css, but it broke most of the website.
+I tried to run [uncss](https://github.com/giakki/uncss) to remove unused css, but it broke most of the website.
+Nevertheless, I'm pretty sure there are a lot of unused css selectors that I can safetly remove.

+### Search

+Currently I'm using a custom search "engine" that works on the client side.
-- I might replace the client-side "search engine" to [Algolia](https://www.algolia.com/) at some point.
+I might replace that with [Algolia](https://www.algolia.com/) at some point, but currently that's not an issue.